-That compelled me to flip the channel to brotherly love and that notion provided a richer history.
+That compelled me to flip the channel to “brotherly love” and that notion provided a richer history.
 Brothers collaborating and making great music seems like a more natural process.
 In some cases, brotherly love is the foundation of building exciting and creative R&R…. and sometimes they end up hating each other.
-For Valentine’s Day, here are the top fourteen brother combos of Rock:
+Here are the top fourteen brother combos of Rock:

 14) Neil and Tim Finn: Crowded House